 After that she was unusually silent.
-Stage fright, I assumed; understandable, considering the magnificence of the scheme in which she played a minor, if essential, role.
+Stage fright, I assumed; understandable, considering the magnificence of the scheme in which she played a minor, albeit essential, role.

 My destination lay on the bazaar’s opposite periphery and not, in fact, terribly far from my slaving office, but taking the direct route risked discovery.
 So I wended a circuitous way through the modest specialty manufactories situated in affordable real estate away from the prime retail roads.
 A few narrow, utilitarian lanes serviced them—all clogged at this hour with empty carts waiting to be laden.
 We squeezed down one of these, then cut through the alley behind a drum-maker’s workshop, where round, varnished frames in every size hung in the open air—daires, dafs, and riqs that hadn’t yet been fitted with jingles or covered with skins.

 I decided that if my zombie apocalypse was a success I’d set aside some time to practice the ney this evening.
-It was a noble instrument I rarely had time for in days when I ran my family slaving business from dawn to dusk and then plotted my rise to the summit of the Imperial hierarchy deep into the night, but the sash-seller’s ill-mannered rebuke of my vocal talent had recalled it to mind, and the sight of these drying drums now whet my appetite for sound.
+It was a noble instrument I rarely had time for when I ran my family slaving business from dawn to dusk and then plotted my rise to the vertiginous summit of the imperial hierarchy deep into the night, but the sash-seller’s ill-mannered rebuke of my vocal talent had recalled it to mind, and the sight of these drying drums now whet my appetite for sound.
 In those days I often told myself that if I hadn’t already devoted my life to the enslavement of Occidental virgins and the relentless pursuit of evil, I’d instead dedicate myself to the making of music.
-But it was only much later, after my retirement from imperial duties, that I could fully indulge my melomania.
-No doubt the renown of the obscure and widely-ignored compositions I am even now in the midst of writing will belatedly surpass that of these memoirs.
-As with my service to the sultana, so with my music: the most enduring achievements are ever hidden in the darkest shadows.
+It was only much later, after my retirement from imperial duties, that I could fully indulge my melomania.
+No doubt the renown of the obscure and widely ignored compositions I am even now in the midst of writing will belatedly surpass that of these memoirs.
+Like my services to the sultana, the most enduring achievements are ever hidden in the darkest shadows.

-Enslavement—possession by someone—was in truth a greater boon than the kind of freedom I held out before her like a date before a camel, as if it were a reward.
+Such enslavement was in truth a greater boon than the kind of freedom I held out before her like a date before a camel, as if it were a reward.
 Perhaps at the forefront of her skull she did long for freedom, or told herself she longed for it, without questioning its content.
 But unlike my other odalisques, I suspect she was clever enough to wonder.
-A woman owned by no one: for what is she free?
+A female owned by no one: what, after all, is she free for?

-But then a far more important question pressed itself against the inner surface of my cranial crown, one that might determine the directness of my inevitable ascent to almost absolute power: was Mala also clever enough to persuasively impersonate a rampaging undead odalisque before a live audience of unruly rubes, without even a dress rehearsal to ease her debut?
+Then a more important question pressed itself against the inner surface of my cranial crown.
+One that might determine the directness of my inevitable ascent to almost absolute power.
+Was Mala also clever enough to persuasively impersonate a rampaging undead odalisque before a live audience of unruly rubes, without even a dress rehearsal to ease her debut?